Cambridge University Council: Present membership

+By statute the Chair (in law the President) of the Council is the Vice-Chancellor in the absence of the Chancellor, who by convention does not attend meetings of the Council.

+The Secretary of the Council is the Registrary, the principal administrative officer of the University, who has a statutory duty to keep a record of the proceedings of the University.

 External members

 From January 2005, the membership of the council included two external members.
 The Regent House voted to increase the number of external members from two to four in March 2008, being approved by The Queen in July 2008.

 Meetings

-The council normally meets once per month, except August, in the Council Room at the Old Schools.
+The council normally meets twice per term and twice in the Long Vacation.
+It now rarely meets in the Council Room at the Old Schools, instead meeting at the offices of Cambridge University Press and Assessment.
 However, the COVID-19 pandemic caused meetings to be held via Zoom.